 The Scriptural Canon Is Complete

 Here the focus becomes 1 Cor.
-13:8-13.
-In this passage Paul makes his point about the importance of love in ministry by comparing its permanence with the transitory character of the manifestations of the Spirit, which the Corinthian church had found so captivating.
+13:8-13.13 §22 §23 In this passage permanence with the transitory character of the manifestations of the Spirit, which the Corinthian church had found so captivating.
 Verse 8 begins,